ayadima/mask-detection/README.md

 #### Detecting workers

-You can detect workers wearing helmets and those who are not with the model without needing to create a Tensor.
+You can detect workers wearing masks and those who are not with the model without needing to create a Tensor.
 `model.detect` takes an input image element and returns an array of bounding boxes with class name and confidence level.

-This method exists on the model that is loaded from `helmet.load`.
+This method exists on the model that is loaded from `mask.load`.

 ```ts
 model.detect(